ankitbko/ankitbko.github.io/_drafts/human-handover-bot.md

 #### Disconnecting Agent

 When agent clicks on *Disconnect* button on dashboard, we just remove the agent from availability pool by calling `UnregisterAgentAsync(IActivity activity ...)` method in `IAgentService`.
 The same method also clears the *metadata* information which was stored in agent's store.

+In a production scenario, you would not allow agent to disconnect if he is already in a conversation with a user.
+However in this sample I have not implemented this.

 ### Agent User Mapping